Govind-553/FS_GovindChoudhari/README.md

 # 💡 Core Idea

-The Student Commute Optimizer will go beyond simple ride-sharing by incorporating real-time traffic data, user preferences,<br>
-eco-friendly suggestions, and dynamic rerouting based on cancellations or delays.
-It ensures anonymity, safety, and <br>
-optimized travel while reducing commuting costs and environmental impact.
+The Student Commute Optimizer will go beyond simple ride-sharing by incorporating real-time traffic data, user preferences, eco-friendly suggestions, and dynamic rerouting based on cancellations or delays.
+It ensures anonymity, safety, and optimized travel while reducing commuting costs and environmental impact.

 # High-level Architecture diagram